wpostma/JsonWebTokenSample/README.md

 C# 6, ASP.NET Core 1.0, dotnet 1.0.0 rtm

 This is a minimal ASP.NET Core token generation demo.
-It currently does not actually work.
+It  works (thanks to user @Pinpoint on stackoverflow) but it is NOT recommended for production use.

+For production use, some proper OAUTH2 compliant server, something capable of [open ID  connect discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata), would be preferred.

 Derived from https://github.com/mrsheepuk/ASPNETSelfCreatedTokenAuthExample

 Problem with this code: